Distributed LVC Integration and Cross-Facility Connectivity Architecture

 Information Requested

-- Technical Approach: Proposed LVC integration architecture, deterministic timing, data distribution, multi-domain access control, configuration management, and integration with existing systems.
+- Technical Approach: Proposed architecture, timing/synchronization methods, data distribution, access control, configuration management, and integration strategies.

-- Demonstrated Capability & Past Performance: Verifiable past performance in distributed test/LVC environments, technical maturity (TRL 7 threshold, TRL 8 objective), objective performance metrics, and deployment history.
+- Demonstrated Capability & Past Performance: Verifiable experience in distributed test or LVC environments, technical maturity (TRL 7 threshold, TRL 8 objective), objective performance metrics, and deployment history.

-- Vendor Qualifications: Corporate experience, technical staff qualifications, cybersecurity maturity, and experience with multi-domain/multi-node architectures.
+- Vendor Qualifications: Corporate experience, technical staff qualifications, cybersecurity maturity, and multi-domain/multi-node architecture experience.

 - Risks, Dependencies, and Assumptions: Technical risks, dependencies, and cybersecurity considerations.